tef/crow/ROUNDABOUT.md

 - There is a 32 element ringbuffer, and an int64 header including an epoch and a bitfield
 - Threads announce work with a (kind, lane) pair
-- Kind is Read/Write, on a paritcular lane, or all lanes
+- Kind is Share/Order/Lock, on a paritcular lane, or all lanes
-- Writes wait for Reads to complete, Reads wait for Writes to complete
+- Share is unordered, Order can overlap with Share, but Lock precludes all
-- Two Writes on different lanes will not wait for each other
+- Two Share/Order/Lock on different lanes will not wait for each other
-- Reads never wait for each other
+- Share never wait for each other, Order, Lock do
-- Writes come in two kinds, Shared and Exclusive

 A roundabout can be used for big locks, fine grained locks, reader-writer locks, as well as coordinating things like resizing or snapshots.
 The name stems from the traffic intersection.
 A thread yields to other threads already on the roundabout, chooses a lane to occupy, and makes progress if no-one's ahead of them, before exiting.